JaiBharaj/D-OSTS/Docs/Documentation/Visualiser.md

 - **Purpose**
   Updates the satellite trajectory animation for a given frame.
 This includes:

-  * Visualizing new actual and predicted positions
+  * Visualising new actual and predicted positions
   * Dynamically adjusting zoom view
   * Updating uncertainty regions
   * Rendering measurement points